pius-code/coldGuardFrontend/README.md

 ## Notes & limitations

 - Uses `whatsapp-web.js`, an unofficial WhatsApp Web client — suitable for a demo/hackathon deployment, not a production messaging channel.
-- Only one allowed number is supported at a time; there's no multi-tenant user management yet.
 - Scheduled jobs are in-memory and don't survive a restart.
-- Media (images/audio) input is not yet supported.